zephyrproject-rtos/zephyr/boards/posix/native_sim/doc/index.rst

   :kconfig:option:`CONFIG_LOG_MODE_IMMEDIATE`.

-  This backend can be selected with :kconfig:option:`CONFIG_LOG_BACKEND_NATIVE_POSIX` and is enabled by default unless the PTTY UART is compiled in.
+  This backend can be selected with :kconfig:option:`CONFIG_LOG_BACKEND_NATIVE_POSIX` and is enabled by default.
-  In this later case, by default, the logger is set to output to the `PTTY UART`_.

 .. _nsim_back_trace: